engineering-collaboration/book/docs/book/anatomy-of-a-code-change/artifact-management.md

 ### Security

 Consuming unvetted upstream dependencies provides an exploit pathway for supply chain attacks.
 Third-party code and binaries may introduce vulnerabilities into our software due to human error, heterogeneous systems, or malicious intentions.
-This issue has developed such an exposure that many development tools offer solutions for detecting vulnerabilities out of the box.
+This issue has developed such an exposure that modern development tools offer solutions for detecting vulnerabilities out of the box.
 At a minimum, we use those tools.

-Over the last few years, an effort towards a standardized format has been made.
+Over the last half decade, an effort towards a standardized format has been made.
 Mirroring traditional supply chain management, the [software bill of materials (SBOM)](https://www.ntia.gov/page/software-bill-materials) has emerged as a key building block in software security and software supply chain risk management.
 When distributing our software, we list the various components and dependencies within our product and system.

 ### Availability